Vienna, Missouri

 Vienna is a city in and the county seat of Maries County, Missouri, United States.
 Its population was 581 at the 2020 census.

 History

 Vienna became the county seat in 1855.
-It was named after Vienna, the capital of Austria.
-According to folk etymology, the town was named after Vie Anna, the deceased daughter of a county judge.
+It was likely named after Vienna, Austria, although, according to folklore, the town was named after Vie Anna, the deceased daughter of a county judge.
 A post office called Vienna has been in operation since 1856.

 The Maries County Jail and Sheriff's House was added to the National Register of Historic Places in 2002.

 Geography

-Vienna is located at the intersection of US Route 63 and Missouri Route 42.
-The city lies between the Gasconade River, two miles to the east and Maries River about two miles to the west.
-Rolla is approximately 18 miles to the southeast.
+Vienna is located in central Maries County at the intersection of US Route 63 and Missouri Route 42.
+The city lies between the Gasconade River two miles to the east and the Maries River about two miles to the west.
+Rolla is 25 mi to the southeast via US 63.